TrialAndErrror/diesel-learn/NOTES.md

 If you run a migration, and then want to change it, you need to `diesel migration redo` to unapply and reapply the changes.
 The reason you can't just do `run` again is that the database looks at the names of the migrations you have and says "I already ran those, i'm not going to look at them".
 So if you make changes, the DB won't apply those changes unless you remove and re-apply the migration.

 Had to go into the backend and check on the database, turns out it's harder to get in using docker compose than just the dockerfile itself.
-UIse `docker exec -ti databasel-diesel /bin/bash`,
+UIse `docker exec -ti database-diesel /bin/bash`,

 Once into the pg container you can use `psql -U diesel` to log into psql as the diesel user that we defined in other files.
 Use `\d <table_name>` to view the info of your table.
 You should see the fields properly configured.